-There are quite a few different options for a cruise and with plenty of different choices of itineraries, duration, activities… from one-hour sightseeing to dinner cruises, party cruises, day cruises, and night cruises.
+There are quite a few different options for a cruise and plenty of different choices of itineraries, duration, and activities… from one-hour sightseeing to dinner cruises, party cruises, day cruises, and night cruises.
 You could do a different cruise every day!

 The night cruises have quite a romantic atmosphere with the city lights, the river, and the stars.
 We caught the boat on the Pest side and left on the Buda side near Betthyány square.
-We did this during our winter trip to Budapest so it was quite cold so during the cruise we had a hot cappuccino which only made the trip even more pleasant.
+We did this during our winter trip to Budapest, so it was quite cold during the cruise we had a hot cappuccino which only made the trip even more pleasant.

 #19 Visit the Great Market Hall

 One of the things we always visit in each city we visit is the Market, and Budapest is no exception!
-On the contrary, Budapest’s market is a tourist attraction in itself and it’s a great place to buy groceries and souvenirs, particularly the famous Hungarian paprika.
+On the contrary, Budapest’s market is a tourist attraction in itself, and it’s a great place to buy groceries and souvenirs, particularly the famous Hungarian paprika.

-Although the market doesn’t have only paprika, there is a big variety of traditional Hungarian salami, of pork, duck, lamb with spices (we really liked the lamb one).
+Although the market doesn’t have only paprika, there is a big variety of traditional Hungarian salami, pork, duck, and lamb with spices (we really liked the lamb one).
 You can ask the different sellers to taste before you buy.
-There is also a great variety of cakes, bread, fresh fruit – a feast for your eyes.
+There is also a great variety of cakes, bread, and fresh fruit – a feast for your eyes.

-On the upper floor, you can try Hungarian fast/street food so don’t have lunch before going to the market, you can find there a variety of tasty and cheap food; compare prices between different sellers to find the best as they vary a bit.
+On the upper floor, you can try Hungarian fast/street food, so don’t have lunch before going to the market.
+You can find there a variety of tasty and cheap food; compare prices between different sellers to find the best as they vary a bit.

 #20 Buy the best paprika in the world

 The Great Market of Budapest is home to the best Paprika you’ll ever try.
-You’ll find there paprika in all possible and imaginable formats and sizes: in powder, paste, or pepper… dried and fresh… You have sweet paprika, mild and hot!
+You’ll find their paprika in all possible and imaginable formats and sizes: in powder, paste, or pepper… dried and fresh… You have sweet paprika, mild and hot!
 Smoked or not smoked!
 You simply have to buy some to take home and delight yourself… Our favorite is the smoked Paprika.
 It gives our cooks such a delicious touch.

 #21 Have a late-night pancake at Palacsintazoja

 Nagyi Palacsintazoja (yes, I know… but that’s the name) is a fantastic pancake house in Betthyány square on the Buda side of Budapest.
-There you have a huge choice of salty and sweet pancakes which are very tasty and quite cheap…
+There you have a huge choice of salty and sweet pancakes, which are very tasty and quite cheap…

 Budapest 3-day Itinerary